CodoPixel/FullNavigationBar/README.md

 </div>
 ```

 In this example, you have two links from the classic navigation bar.
 The first one does'nt have a dropdown menu and it's set as the active link.
 Then, the other link has a dropdown menu.
 You can see that the "name" of the dropdown menu is a link ("Science").
 It gives you a lot of flexibility.
-Indeed, if you do not want the sidebar to appear too early (for tablets for example), you can choose to keep the classic navigation bar because the dropdown menus are not essential.
+Indeed, if you do not want the sidebar to appear too early (for tablets for example), you can choose to keep the classic navigation bar because **the dropdown menus are not essential**.

 ## The dropdown menu of the sidebar

 In the sidebar, you can have dropdown menus.
-Great for mobile !!
-Actually, the sidebar is just awesome, with cool animations and flexibility.
+Great for mobile !
+The sidebar is very nice, with cool animations and a lot of flexibility.

 First of all, when you reach the breakpoint, a burger appears.
 When you click on it, a nice progressive animation occurs: the burger becomes a cross, the sidebar and a shader appears.
 Indeed, the background darkens.
 The sidebar disappears when the user clicks on the shader or on the cross.